Why Is My Discharge Black? 9 Causes of Black Discharge

 What does the color of your period blood mean?

 The flow of blood from the vagina is a mixture of both blood and tissue from the lining of the uterus and can be affected by a variety of factors.
-Hormonal activity, the intensity of menstrual bleeding, infection, age of blood, and even a person’s diet can all cause variations in the color of period blood.
+Hormonal balance, the intensity of menstrual bleeding, infection, age of blood, and even a person’s diet can all cause variations in the color of period blood.

 Changes in flow over the course of your cycle can cause period blood to vary from bright red to dark brown.
 In general, bright red blood is expected at the beginning of your period when the uterine lining is being shed at a rapid pace and the discharge doesn’t have a chance to oxidize.